Why It Works

 8 Italian rolls

-2 pounds thinly sliced roast beef (see note)
+2 pounds (900g) very thinly sliced roast beef (see notes)

-Adjust oven rack to lower-middle position and preheat to 450°F. Meanwhile, trim as much of the meat off the beef neck bones and oxtails as you easily can.
+Adjust oven rack to lower-middle position and preheat to 450°F (230°C).
+Meanwhile, trim as much of the meat off the beef neck bones and oxtails as you easily can.
 Slice large pieces of meat into thin, 1/4-inch-wide strips.
-Add meat and bones to a large, heavy-bottomed roasting pan and toss well with a pair of tongs.
-Transfer pan to oven.
-Roast until meat and bones are well browned, stirring every 10 minutes or so, about 45 minutes total.
-Carefully remove pan from oven and transfer meat and bones to a large pot.
+Add meat and bones to a rimmed baking sheet and roast, stirring every 10 minutes, until well browned, about 45 minutes total.

-Add enough water to almost cover the meat and bones, approximately 8 cups.
+Add enough additional water to almost cover the beef and bones (about 8 cups; 2L).
 Add bay leaves, peppercorns, and cloves.
-Bring to a simmer over medium-high heat, and reduce heat to maintain a very slow simmer.
-Use a spoon to skim any foam that rises to the surface.
-Cook until liquid reduces to 4 cups, 4 to 5 hours.
+Bring to a simmer over medium-high heat, then reduce heat to maintain a very slow simmer.
+Cook, skimming off any foam that rises to the surface, until liquid reduces to 4 cups, 4 to 5 hours.

-Meanwhile, roast the green peppers.
-Place peppers in a cast-iron skillet or a medium-sized roasting pan.
-Transfer to the 450°F oven and cook until lightly blackened all over, flipping every 10 minutes, about 40 minutes total.
+Meanwhile, place green peppers in a cast-iron or oven-safe stainless-steel skillet.
+Transfer to the 450°F oven and cook, flipping every 10 minutes, until lightly blackened all over, about 40 minutes total.
 Carefully remove from the oven and set aside.
 When cool enough to handle, remove skin, stems, and seeds.
 Slice into 1/4-inch thick strips.
 Set aside.

 Strain beef broth into a medium-sized saucepan, discarding the meat (or saving for another use), bones, and vegetables.
-Heat over medium-low heat until it reaches 140°F, using a thermometer to constantly check the temperature.
-Adjust flame to maintain temperature.
-Season liquid with salt, about 1/2 to 1 teaspoon, and a few more cracks of black pepper.
+Using an instant-read or probe thermometer, heat over medium-low heat until it reaches 140°F (60°C), then adjust heat as needed to maintain temperature.
+Season broth with salt and black pepper.

 Wrap the rolls in aluminum foil and place in the 450°F oven.
 Cook until hot, 8 to 10 minutes.
-Remove the rolls from the oven, but keep them wrapped.
+Remove rolls from oven, but keep them wrapped.

-Weigh 1/4-pound of roast beef.
-Drop the slices into the liquid one at a time.
-Slowly stir with a fork until warm, about 30 seconds.
+Divide roast beef into 1/4-pound (113g) portions.
+Add one portion of roast beef to the broth one slice at a time, then slowly stir with a fork until all slices are warmed through, about 30 seconds.
 Unwrap one roll, and carefully slice horizontally most of the way through, making sure top and bottom are still attached.
-Use a fork to remove the meat from the broth and stuff it in the roll.
+Use a fork to remove meat from the broth and stuff it in the roll.
 Top with some giardiniera and roasted peppers.
 Repeat with remaining beef and bread.

 If you want the sandwich dipped, use a pair of tongs to dip the finished sandwich back in the broth.
 Eat at once, with a lot of napkins close by.

-For best results, use high quality freshly-sliced roast beef from the deli counter.
+For best results, use high quality freshly-sliced roast beef from the deli counter, and ask for it to be sliced as thinly as possible.

 |Nutrition Facts (per serving)|